 Do Florida nursing homes deserve extra immunity from COVID-19 lawsuits?
-The Ledger, ft.
-Abbye Alexander and Christopher Brown
+The Ledger, May 11, 2021, featuring Abbye Alexander and Christopher Brown

 Abbye Alexander, partner and co-chair of KDV’s Health Care/Managed Care Practice Group, and Christopher Brown, partner in the KDV Orlando, Florida office, were quoted in an article in The Ledger written by Gary White published on May 11, 2021.

 Nursing homes and rehabilitation centers care for a highly vulnerable population, and resident deaths are common.
 Facilities routinely face lawsuits alleging negligence.

 Christopher Brown is a partner in the Orlando office of Kaufman Dolowich & Voluck, a national firm, and often represents long-term care facilities.
 He noted that Florida statutes contain a bill of rights for nursing home residents, creating legal obligations for them to receive “adequate and appropriate health care.”

 Brown said nursing homes deserve increased immunity because of the unprecedented challenge their leaders have faced during the COVID-19 pandemic.

 “I can tell you, in late March 2020, early April 2020, the CDC and the Agency for Health Care Administration … were constantly releasing new guidance to these facilities as to how they needed to handle these patients,” Brown said.
 “Facilities were constantly trying to keep up to date with those ever-changing guidelines, and that was a challenge for the buildings, it really was.
 So now the onus is all on the plaintiffs to show that whenever their particular case or whenever their resident contracted the virus, that building was not in compliance with what the federal and state governments were mandating.”